LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 Ahmad et al.~\cite{compaction2015} conducted an experimental study of the impact of merge operations on system performance.
 They found that merge operations consume a large number of CPU and I/O resources and impose a high overhead on query response times.
 To address this, this work proposed to offload large merges to remote servers to minimize their impact.
 After a merge operation is completed, a smart cache warmup algorithm is used to fetch the new component incrementally to minimize buffer cache misses.
 The idea is to switch to the new component incrementally, chunk by chunk, to smoothly redirect incoming queries from the old components to the new component.
 As a result, the burst of buffer cache misses is decomposed into a large number of smaller ones, minimizing the negative impact of component switching on query performance.

-The Log-Structured buffered Merge tree (LSbM-tree) \cite{lsbm2017,lsbm2018} proposes an alternative approach to alleviate buffer cache misses after merge operations for the leveling merge policy.
-As illustrated by \reffigure{fig:lsbm-tree}, after an SSTable at level $L$ is merged into level $L+1$, the old SSTable at level $L$ is appended to a buffer associated with level $L+1$ instead of being deleted immediately.
-Note that there is no need to add old SSTables at level $L+1$ into the buffer, as the SSTables at $L+1$ all come from level $L$ and the entries of these old SSTable will have already been added to the buffer before.
-The buffered SSTables are searched by queries as well to minimize buffer cache misses.
-These buffered SSTables are deleted gradually based on their access frequency.
+One limitation of the approach proposed by Ahmad et al.~\cite{compaction2015} is that merge operations must be offloaded to separate servers.
+The incremental warmup algorithm alone was subsequently found to be insufficient due to contention between the newly produced pages and the existing hot pages~\cite{lsbm2017,lsbm2018}.
+To address this limitation, the Log-Structured buffered Merge tree (LSbM-tree) \cite{lsbm2017,lsbm2018} proposes an alternative approach.
+As illustrated by \reffigure{fig:lsbm-tree}, after an SSTable at level $L$ is merged into level $L+1$, the old SSTables at level $L$ is appended to a buffer associated with level $L+1$ instead of being deleted immediately.
+Note that there is no need to add old SSTables at level $L+1$ into the buffer, as the SSTables at $L+1$ all come from level $L$ and the entries of these old SSTables will have already been added to the buffer before.
+The buffered SSTables are searched by queries as well to minimize buffer cache misses, and they are deleted gradually based on their access frequency.
 This approach does not incur any extra disk I/O during a merge operation since it only delays the deletion of the old SSTables.
-However, it can introduce extra overhead for queries accessing cold data that are not cached, especially for range queries since they cannot benefit from Bloom filters.
+However, this approach is mainly effective for skewed workloads where only a small range of keys are frequently accessed.
+It can introduce extra overhead for queries accessing cold data that are not cached, especially for range queries since they cannot benefit from Bloom filters.